ARMify-Project/SVDSuite/README.md

 ### Compatibility with SVDConv

 SVDSuite was designed with a strong focus on compatibility with *SVDConv*, the official CMSIS tool for validating and processing SVD files.
-To ensure full compatibility, all generated and processed SVD files were tested against SVDConv ([checkout the comparison repository](https://github.com/ARMify-Project/svdsuite-svdconv-compare)).
-Parsing and transformation behavior is verified to match SVDConv’s output, ensuring reliable integration with existing CMSIS workflows and tooling.
+To ensure full compatibility, all available SVD files were tested against SVDConv ([checkout the comparison repository](https://github.com/ARMify-Project/svdsuite-svdconv-compare)).

 ### Extended Functionality